The role of the Academic and Information Technology Council is to:

 - Review the scope and description of the council’s role statement and assess the effectiveness of the council’s practices.
 Address any continuing or outstanding issues or initiatives as directed by the Faculty Senate Executive Board.

-- Continue to explore ways to more directly incorporate the insights gained by college Information Technology managers into the strategic planning and policy review processes.
+- Explore and report on ways to more directly incorporate the insights gained by college Information Technology managers and potential intersections between WMU research and technology offerings into the strategic planning and policy review processes.

 - Work with existing campus groups and offices to examine and monitor W-Exchange.

-- Work with existing campus groups and offices to examine and monitor the WMU website.
+- Work with existing campus groups and offices to examine and monitor the WMU website and address improvements in the search function.

-- Explore potential intersections between WMU research and technology offerings.
+- Explore potential intersections between WMU Waldo Library and technology offerings.

 NOTE: The AITC will seek information from the Office of Information Technology to maintain communications with that office on issues directly related to it.
-Council recommendations are to be submitted to the Executive Board in the form of a report (see template).
-After review, the Executive Board may invite the council to initiate a memorandum of action (MOA) on which the recommendation(s) is/are stated.
-Any draft MOAs requested by the Executive Board should be submitted using the DRAFT MOA template.
+Council recommendations are to be submitted to the Executive Board in the form of a memorandum of action (MOA) on which the recommendation(s) is/are stated.
+Any draft MOAs requested by the Executive Board should be submitted using the MOA template.

-The AITC chairperson shall provide a written summary of the council’s progress for the year; list the above charges noting each item’s progress and current status; any other activities undertaken; and draft charges for the 2018-19 academic year, no later than June 30, 2018.
+The AITC chairperson shall provide a written report of the council’s accomplishments and progress for the year; list the above charges noting each item’s progress and current status; any other activities undertaken; and draft charges for the 2020-21 academic year, no later than June 30, 2020.